arlier/wbls_bnl/docs/analysis-water/hodoH5.md

-# Hodoscope trig with bottom H6 fired
+# Hodoscope trig with bottom H5 fired
+If we require the hodoscope H5 be fired in the hodoscope trig, most of the selected events are expected to be through-going muons.
+The average photon number is about 6.3 for PMT0.

 | pmt | 0  | 1 | 2  | 3  |4|5|6|7|
 |-----|----|----|---|---|---|---|---|---|